“Death is my friend, my greatest benefactor. My liberty is in death, my life eternal is in death” – Dinesh Gupta

 Tanika Gupta has written over 20 stage plays for major British theatres but this is her most personal play yet.
 Based on family stories that Tanika heard from early childhood, the play teems with details drawn from her grandfather’s 500 page handwritten journal about his younger brother – and from the 92 letters written by her great uncle from his prison cell.

 Lions and Tigers follows Dinesh Gupta’s emotional and political awakening as this extraordinary 19 year old pits himself against the British Raj.
 Culminating in actions that shook the foundations of the British Empire, Lions and Tigers challenges our assumptions about Indian independence and offers new insights into the battles between the British lions and the Bengal tigers.
-The play will be performed from the 23rd August to 16th September 2017
+The play was performed at Shakespeare’s Globe from the 23rd August to 16th September 2017

 Lions and Tigers is part of the Festival of Independence, curated by Tanika Gupta at Shakespeare’s Globe.
 As we mark 70 years since Indian independence, this festival of theatre, music, poetry, comedy and dance shines a light on the fight for personal, political and artistic freedom.